cuplv/droidel/README.md

 Converting Directory Structure of Android Application
 ---------------------------------------------
-The script gradle-to-standard.sh is used to convert the directory structure from an Android gradle project to what Droidel expects.
+The script lib/gradle-to-droidel.sh is used to convert the directory structure from an Android Gradle project to what Droidel expects.
 After the script is built with a command such as:

     ./gradlew assembleDebug